Magronox/Magronox.github.io/index.md

 I am interested in graph analysis, randomized algorithms, data analysis, and information theory.
 I am also interested in theoretical concepts related to machine learning and neural networks.

+I should point out that I recently became familiar with the movement Tristan Harris started regarding humane technology and I encourage you to [get involved!](https://www.humanetech.com/get-involved).

   <h3>On-going Research:</h3>

   1. Clustering and graphical models